Coves and cats: The best things to do in Hydra, Greece

 You can’t miss the deep yellow Lazaros Koundouriotis Historical Mansion overlooking the harbour (entry €10 adults/€5 concessions).
 This 18th-century mansion belonged to a shipping magnate who played an important role in the Greek War of Independence.

-It’s been turned into a museum showing how he lived, with furniture and family portraits, a display of local handicrafts and traditional clothing, and fantastic views from its terrace.
+It’s been turned into a museum showing how he lived, with furniture and family portraits, local handicrafts and traditional clothing.
+And there are fantastic views from its terrace.

-The Historical Archives Museum (€5 adults/€3 concessions) in the harbour explores the island’s history, with rare documents and books in the archive and a museum with objects from the First, Second and Balkan Wars plus ships’ figureheads, paintings and carvings.
+The Historical Archives Museum (€5 adults/€3 concessions) in the harbour features objects from the First, Second and Balkan Wars as well as ships’ figureheads, paintings and carvings.
+You can also see rare documents and books in the archive.

 And the Panagiotis Tetsis House and Atelier is the former home and studio of a popular local artist – ask at the Lazaros Koundouriotis Historical Mansion if you’d like to visit.